helgatheviking/Nav-Menu-Roles/readme.txt

 **Reminder: I do not provide support for fixing your plugin/theme.
 If you aren't comfortable with the following instructions, contact the developer of the conflicting plugin/theme!**

   1\.
 Find the class that extends the `Walker_Nav_Menu`.
 The fastest way to do this is to search your whole plugin/theme folder for `extends Walker_Nav_Menu`.
-When you find the file that contains this text you willl know which file you need to edit.
+When you find the file that contains this text you will know which file you need to edit.
 Once you find it here's what the beginning of that class will look like:

 `class YOUR_THEME_CUSTOM_WALKER extends Walker_Nav_Menu {}`